 Thrombiflo 60 mg/0.6ml Injection is an anticoagulant.
-It works by inactivating a protein (thrombin) which is involved in clotting of blood.
-This prevents the formation of new blood clots and also stops the existing clots from becoming bigger thereby preventing blockages in the blood vessels of the body.
+It works by inactivating certain blood-clotting proteins.
+This prevents the formation of blood clots and prevents blockages in the blood vessels of the body.

 Interaction with alcohol is unknown.
 Please consult your doctor.